Loganeek/SunnyWeather/README.md

 # SunnyWeather

-This is an app written by kotlin
+This is an app written by kotlin.